 So, what’s a girl to do to stay pretty (besides live in a cave)?
 Here are some simple solutions to help your skin and hair weather whatever Mother Nature brings your way.

-About 85 percent of American homes have hard water (which basically means super high levels of minerals), The United States Geological Survey finds.
+About 85 percent of American homes have hard water (which basically means super-high levels of minerals), The United States Geological Survey finds.
 And according to the Environmental Working Group, traces of chlorine, used to disinfect the public water supply, are in your tap and your shower.
-Plus, copper found in the very pipes that pump water into your tub can make beautiful blonde go bad.
+Plus, copper found in the very pipes that pump water into your tub can make beautiful blonde hair go bad.